HeyBLU Help & FAQ

 HeyBLU is designed to stay silent rather than guess.
 It only announces a call when it is highly confident in the ball's trajectory.
 If the ball is blocked from the camera's view (by the catcher, umpire, or a net) for too much of its flight, or if the tracking quality was poor, it may stay silent or show a warning.

-If calls are missing even with a clear view, check cyan-line framing: the strike zone must not sit so that most of the pitch path falls outside the two cyan guides.
+If calls are missing even with a clear view, check red-line framing: the full pitch path must stay between the red guides—not the zone centered in the middle.

 The app detects if the phone has moved since you locked in the zone—that's "drift."
 A thin or rushed scan can make drift worse, but bumps after mounting are a frequent cause too.
-See Quick Start step 3 for scan tips and step 5 for post-mount realignment.
+First-time setup · Field Guide fixes.

 After placing the zone, minimize movement; mount without bumping the tripod.
 If calls look consistently biased after a stable mount, use Calibrate on the primary device.